 We are hoping to find a new home where Bosco will feel more secure & perhaps will not need to feel afraid of other dogs.
 A home with a backyard would be perfect for this adorable Schnauzer mix boy who is 4 years old & who weighs 40 pounds - he's woolly & reminds me of a big black sheep! :)

-Bosco is a wonderful boy - he's housebroken and knows a few of the basic sit and stay commands.
-He is very good in the car and has put up with a good number of multi-hour car trips over the last year with his family.
+Bosco is a wonderful boy - besides being housebroken, he knows a few of the basic sit and stay commands.
+He is very good in the car and has put up with a good number of multi-hour car trips when he lived with his family.
 Because he may react around other dogs, he would be best suited to a single family home, hopefully with some private outdoor space.
 Bosco absolutely loves being outside and will stay out for as long as possible.
 He's a great walker who doesn't tug on the leash, and will stick by your side as you're walking.

 Do you have a place for Bosco in your home & heart?
 If you do, please fill out an application & be sure to mention his name!
 We would love to see this boy out of the kennel & back in a home environment as soon as possible!

 If you can't adopt, please consider taking him temporarily as a foster dog - he could really use a break from kennel life.
 Bosco would REALLY love to be back in a home again!

 Your message has been sent to Eleventh Hour Rescue.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.